apollographql/apollo-ios/Sources/Apollo/Documentation.docc/Index.md

 ## Overview

 Our API reference is automatically generated directly from the inline comments in our code.
-If you're contributing to Apollo, all you have to do is add inline documentation comments and they will appear here.
+If you're contributing to Apollo, all you have to do is add inline documentation comments, conforming to [DocC formatting guidelines](https://developer.apple.com/documentation/xcode/writing-symbol-documentation-in-your-source-files), and they will appear here.

-See something missing documentation?
+See something missing in the documentation?
 Add inline documentation comments to the code, and open a pull request!

 To run the documentation generator, cd into the SwiftScripts folder and run